YinHK-gameDev/unity-learn/assets/asset database.md

 ### Importing an Asset
-Unity normally imports assets automatically when they are dragged into the project but it is also possible to import them under script control.
+Unity **normally imports assets automatically when they are dragged into the project** but it is also possible to **import them under script control**.
 To do this you can use the AssetDatabase.ImportAsset method as in the example below.
 ```cs
 using UnityEngine;
 using UnityEditor;